Wart Removal Treatments

 Wart Viruses are contagious.
 Warts can spread by coming in contact with a wart, or something that touched the wart.
 Anyone can get warts, but some people are more prone to acquiring the HPV virus than others.
 These particular individuals are normally those who bite their nails or pick at hangnails, as well as those with weakened immune systems.
 In children, warts often go away on their own without medical intervention.
 A dermatologist should treat warts that hurt, bother, or multiply swiftly.

-Treatment of warts depends on their size, location, and duration.
+Wart treatment depends on the warts’ size, location, and duration.
 There is no singularly perfect remover of warts, but surgical removal, freezing with liquid nitrogen, and certain chemical applications are the most common modalities a specialist will apply.
 There are numerous at home method for wart removal, with variable results.

 Tape occlusion is a popular, inexpensive method of wart removal that involves covering a wart with tape.
 While people may swear by covering a wart with a tape product to help it go away, there are no research studies that show clearly defined results that this method helps to remove a wart any fast than letting it run its course.